 “Sound Therapy has given me more than I could have asked for or expected, I have suffered serious Post Natal Depression for almost 18 months involving hospital and loads of medication but in the last c...”

 Yasmin Hibbins, Victoria - Read More

-Sound Therapy has been found to help to support those suffering from depression by bombarding the ear and brain with mega doses of high frequency sounds.
+Sound Therapy has been found to help to support those suffering from depression by bombarding the ear and brain with mega doses of high-frequency sounds.
 These are in fact high energy vibrations, which can help to lift the listener’s state of vitality.
-It is also possible that Sound Therapy may stimulate the brain to begin naturally producing and utilising some of the neurotransmitters that create positive emotional states.
-It is common for Sound Therapy listeners to report greater states of wellbeing, happiness, and an end to depressed feelings.
+It is also possible that Sound Therapy may stimulate the brain to begin naturally producing and utilizing some of the neurotransmitters that create positive emotional states.
+It is common for Sound Therapy listeners to report greater states of well-being, happiness, and an end to depressed feelings.

 In addition, the specific stimulation of the left brain has been found to be an important part of the therapeutic impact on depression.
-Research on the effects of meditation has shown that prolonged practice of meditation stimulates certain centres in the left forebrain that stimulate feelings of happiness and peace.
-Sound Therapy’s direct stimulation of the left brain through the increased high frequency sound input to the right ear has been observed to have a similar effect.
+Research on the effects of meditation has shown that prolonged practice of meditation stimulates certain centers in the left forebrain that stimulate feelings of happiness and peace.
+Sound Therapy’s direct stimulation of the left brain through the increased high-frequency sound input to the right ear has been observed to have a similar effect.